Friday, June 12, 2015

 Creeping Expertism.
 I have written about this before and at length.
 It is the desire today, for most people, to be experts or professionals in everything they do.
 People can't just have a kitchen anymore, it has to be a "professional grade" gourmet kitchen, so they can heat their hot pockets in the microwave, professionally.

 We have expert cars, expert appliances, even expert coffee (the entire marketing theory behind Starbucks).
-You can't just ride a bicycle anymore, you have to be expert at it, spending thousands of dollars, acting angry and unhappy and basically sucking the fun out of what was once a enjoyable pastime.
+You can't just ride a bicycle anymore, you have to be expert at it, spending thousands of dollars on an expert bicycle and all the accessories, while acting angry and unhappy and basically sucking the fun out of what was once a enjoyable pastime.

 What is this trend?
 Why did it start?
 Where is it going?
 As I noted in an earlier posting, our generation became enthused with paraphernalia early on.
 Drug use had its own set of carefully crafted accessories, and of course, every college student had to have the killer stereo system.
 We talked brand names of amps and speakers, and dB levels and wow and flutter and how many grams our turntables were tracking.
 You were supposed to care about this shit, and if you didn't, you were an idiot.